-7.1.
+7.3.
 Who will approve grants?

-The Program Delegate decides which grants to approve taking into account the recommendations of the committee, the availability of grant funds.
+The Program Delegate decides which grants to approve taking into account the recommendations of the committee, the availability of grant funds and the geographical spread of projects across Australia.

 The Program Delegate's decision is final in all matters, including: